 Forming relationships with business owners who offer similar or adjacent services is a great way to create a sense of community where you can bounce ideas off of each other, share stories and tips, and ask for general advice.

-“But Christina, aren’t these people my competition?”
+“But wait, aren’t these people my competition?”

 You might be surprised at how much these connections will benefit both of you!
 There are times when we’re overbooked, and other times when some potential clients just aren’t a great fit.
 We’re able to refer these leads to our competition, and these leads nearly always remember that gesture of kindness.
 Our competition turns into collaborators, and the lead turns into a referral source, even though they didn’t end up working with us.
 It’s a win-win!